Capacity of a Class of Linear Binary Field Multi-source Relay Networks: Introduction

 This paper is organized as follows.
 In Section \ref{sec:sys_model}, we define the network model and state the multi-source relay problem and the notations used in the paper.
-In Section \ref{sec:converse}, we derive the general cut-set upper bound, which will be used to prove the converses in Sections \ref{sec:achievability_single} and \ref{sec:achievability_multi}.
-In Section \ref{sec:achievability_single}, the block Markov encoding scheme is proposed for single-hop networks and its achievable rate region is derived, which characterizes the capacity region for certain classes of networks.
-In Section \ref{sec:achievability_multi}, the block Markov encoding and relaying scheme is proposed for multi-hop networks and its achievable rate region is derived, which characterizes the sum capacity for certain classes of networks.
+In Section \ref{sec:converse}, we derive the general cut-set upper bound, which will be used to prove the converses in Section \ref{sec:achievability}.
+In Section \ref{sec:achievability}, new encoding and relaying schemes are proposed to mitigate inter-user interference, which characterizes the capacity region or sum capacity for certain classes of networks.
 We conclude this paper in Section \ref{sec:conclusion} and refer the proofs of the lemmas to Appendices I and II.